nickderobertis/copier-flexlate-github-actions/README.md

 This is a [Copier](https://copier.readthedocs.io/en/stable/) template to add the official Flexlate Github Action workflows to automate using [Flexlate](https://nickderobertis.github.io/flexlate/) on CI.

+See an overview of using Flexlate on CI [here](https://nickderobertis.github.io/flexlate/core-concepts.html#ci-workflows).
+Everything will be automatically configured by using this template.

 # Usage

 [Add it to your project](https://nickderobertis.github.io/flexlate/tutorial/get-started/add-to-project.html)